SandraRog/electronic_store/README.md

 **Parts Warehouse REST API**
 This is a simple REST API for managing parts in a warehouse, designed to be used in electronic repair workshops.
-The API is connected to a MongoDB database and provides CRUD functionality for managing parts and categories.
+The API is connected to a PostgreSQL database and provides CRUD functionality for managing parts and categories.
 Additionally, it includes an endpoint for searching parts.<br>

 __Setup__<br>

 __Requirements__<br>
 - Python 3.x
 - Docker
-- pymongo 3.12.3
 - Django
 - djangorestframework<br>